stripe2933/vku/docs/hello-triangle.md

 glslc triangle.frag -o triangle.frag.spv
 ```

+> [!TIP]
-Since their extension is `vert` and `frag`, which is known as the vertex and fragment shader, `glslc` can automatically infer the shader stage from the extension.
+> You don't have to specify the shader type, since their extension is `vert` and `frag`, which is known as the vertex and fragment shader. `glslc` can automatically infer the shader stage from an extension.

 Back to the C++ side, you have to load the SPIR-V binary and create `vk::raii::ShaderModule` for each stage.
 I'll first define the macro variable `COMPILED_SHADER_DIR` for the shader directory path to prevent some relative path issue.